Diff4Earth/ige-jaxathon-2025/README.md

 ## 📧 Contact
 For any inquiries, feel free to reach out to Julien Le Sommer by email (http://lesommer.github.io/contact/).

-Looking forward to an engaging and productive workshop! 🚀
+Looking forward to an engaging and productive hackathon ! 🚀